fiskaltrust/release-notes/portal/portal-sprint-79.md

 With the changes we made, it's now possible to handle these agencies within accounts.
 Added agencies will be assigned an ID that should be sent to the Middleware when performing agency business transactions (via ftChargeItemCaseData, [as described in the docs](https://docs.fiskaltrust.cloud/doc/interface-doc/doc/appendix-de-kassensichv/data-structures/data-structures.html#charge-items-entry)).

-The Portal will then automatically inject this data into the configuration, as described [here](../middleware/middleware-1.3.4.md).
+The fiskaltrust.Portal will then automatically inject this data into the configuration, as described [here](../middleware/middleware-1.3.4.md).
 This process will furthermore be described in more detail in the upcoming _procedural documentation_ for the DSFinV-K export.

 ![agencies](images/sprint-79/agencies.png)